Twin Perspectives

 Elbphilharmonie Hamburg

-A city connected to 170 countries, with over 104 diverse quarters, I spent my last few hours in Hamburg exploring one final side of this eclectic city.
-Having cycled through the early morning Fischmarkt, we headed out along the river, towards the city’s Blankense area.
-Once belonging to Denmark, this area sits outside of the traditional city walls and traces the route of the River Elbe out to sea.
-Riding alongside the sparkling water, passing beaches filled with families and dog walkers, central Hamburg soon faded behind us.
+Once belonging to Denmark, the area of Blankense sits outside of Hamburg’s traditional city walls and traces the route of the River Elbe – out to sea.
+Riding alongside its sparkling water, passing beaches filled with families and dog walkers, central Hamburg soon fades behind you as you head towards this beautiful area.

 weekend in Hamburg